-Photo 1: Build your own camera; learn how to work digital cameras and basic Photoshop editing.

-Photo 2: Use more complex equipment; advanced studio photography and editing techniques
+Photo 2: Build your own camera; learn how to work with digital cameras and use more complex equipment; advanced studio photography and editing techniques

 Photo 3: Work with filters, take photos with a purpose and develop your own vision

 Sign up for the course that corresponds with your year (Photo 9/10/11/12).
 You will then be placed in the appropriate level of the course, based on your skills and previous experience.
 All three levels run at the same time in each photo block, and you will never run out of ways to be creative with your images.